This is the second part of this series. If you missed the first one you can read it here.

 The more that can be done ahead of time the less overwhelmed you will be during the last week before Halloween.

 One thing to remember is that the plans are written on notebook paper and not in stone.
 Many people are afraid to write a schedule because if they don’t meet their set dates they feel like a failure.
 I write lots of lists and struggle with this feeling all the time.
 But I have learned that a planner is a road map (as stated in the quote above) or guideline that helps keep me focused and on track.

 In Part 3 of this series I’ll give you some tips on shopping for those decorations and costumes.

-The “How To Have A Fun, Safe, And Decluttered Halloween”eBook is now available for the PC, Kindle, and Nook.
-It’s a witches brew of tips on decorations, costumes, and treats.
+The “How To Have A Fun, Safe, And Decluttered Halloween” eBook is a witches brew of tips on decorations, costumes, and treats.
 Get it now before you head to the store.